zapier/zapier-platform/packages/zapier-platform-cli/README.md

 > Since v3.3.0, `zapier convert` has been improved a lot.
 But this is still in an alpha state - you'll likely have to edit the code to make it work.

 > Note - there is no way to convert a CLI app to a Web Builder app and we do not plan on implementing this.

+Coming soon, you will also be able to convert new integrations built in Zapier Platform UI to CLI.

 ## Authentication